negan7/dnevnik.ru-bot/README.md

 # dnevnik.ru bot
- A simple bot for parsing your kid's homeworks and sending you by telegram
+A simple bot for parsing your kid's homeworks from www.dnevnik.ru